MagnetoHydrodynamics with chiral anomaly: phases of collective excitations and instabilities: Introduction

-The presence of this additional small parameter $C_{A}$ also necessitates the generalization of the standard procedure of derivative expansion for hydrodynamics to construct CMHD.
-We will formulate CMHD based on the double expansion in terms of number of gradient $k$ and $C_{A}$.
-Here and hereafter, let us use $\CO(\delta)$ to denote terms of the order $\CO(k)$ and/or $\CO(C_{A})$.
+The very presence of this additional small parameter $C_{A}$ also necessitates the generalization of the standard procedure of derivative expansion for hydrodynamics to construct CMHD.
+We will formulate CMHD based on the double expansion in terms of the number of gradient $k$ (times mean free path $l_{{\rm map}}$) and $C_{A}$ in Sec.~\ref{sec:CMHD}.
+By double expansion, we mean both $C_{A}$ and $k\, l_{\rm mfp}$ are small, but we do not assume any hierarchy between them.
+Here and hereafter, let us use $\CO(\delta)$ to denote terms of the order $\CO(k)$ ($k$ times mean free path) and/or $\CO(C_{A})$.
 As detailed below, we will express the stress-energy tensor $T^{\mu\nu}$, $J^{\mu}_{A}$ and $E^{\mu}$ in terms of CMHD variables $\e, u^{\mu}, B^{\mu},n_{A}$ up to first order in $\CO\(\d\)$.
 From now on, quantities at $\CO(\d)$ are sometimes labeled with subscript $(1)$.
 In our derivation, the stringent constraint imposed by the second law of thermodynamics is taken into account.
 The result of doing so yields

 In Eq.~\eqref{E-relation} $\b$ is the inverse of the temperature and $H^{\mu}$ is the in-medium magnetic field.
 While $\CO(k)$ term in Eq.~\eqref{E-relation} already shows up at MHD, the presence of $\CO(C_{A})$ term there, being proportional to axial chemical potential $\mu_{A}$, is the distinctive feature of CMHD.
 We shall see this term is closely related to the chiral magnetic effect (CME)~\cite{Nielsen1983389,Vilenkin:1980fu,Fukushima:2008xe} (see Refs.~\cite{Kharzeev:2012ph,Kharzeev:2013ffa,Miransky:2015ava,Kharzeev:2015znc,Hattori:2016emy} for a recent review), the generation of the electric current by a magnetic field in chiral matter with non-zero $n_{A}$.